-Tutors International, global provider of full-time private tutoring, today published an article that looks at the importance of art as a subject in full-time home tutoring.
+Tutors International, global provider of full-time private tutoring, today published an article that looks at the importance of art and design in home-schooling.

 Adam Caller, founder of world-leading full-time private tuition agency, Tutors International, today published an article that discusses the importance of art in home-schooling.